benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

 ### Option 2 - Build From Scratch

 If you want to code along with me and build from scratch just continue reading.
-When I follow tutorials I usually have this approach.
+When I follow tutorials I usually take this approach.

 Create a folder for the project.